Good news Change Checkers – your latest eBay Tracker and Valuation Index is here!

 Whilst the secondary market can be a bit of a minefield, we’ve put together an easy way for you to see how much the Top 10 UK coins and banknotes are selling for right now.

-Find out which coins and notes have been the key movers and shakers in the updated eBay Tracker below.
+Find out which coins and notes have been the key movers and in our latest eBay Tracker update.

 My coin isn’t on the eBay Tracker

 The eBay Tracker follows the movements of the Top 10 UK coins and banknotes, however if your coin doesn’t appear on the tracker you can use our 6 point guide to help determine the realistic value for your coin.

 The Change Checker eBay Tracker takes the last 9 sold prices on eBay and gives the median price achieved (rounded to the nearest 50p).
 By taking the median, rather than an average, we avoid skewing figures with one or two excessive prices.